 Tom Corboy, MFT, is the Executive Director of the OCD Center of Los Angeles, which he founded in 1999.
 He is a licensed psychotherapist specializing in Mindfulness Based Cognitive Behavioral Therapy for the treatment of OCD and related anxiety-based conditions.
 He received his master’s degree from the Department of Counseling Psychology at USC in 1993, where his graduate thesis was a study comparing various treatments of Obsessive Compulsive Disorder (OCD).
 Since then, much of his training and clinical work has been focused on the treatment of OCD and related OC Spectrum Disorders.
 In addition to his work with individual clients, he has trained and mentored many post-graduate interns, has presented at numerous conferences held by the International OCD Foundation (IOCDF), and has facilitated weekly therapy groups for adults with OCD since 1997.

 About the OCD Center of Los Angeles

-The OCD Center of Los Angeles is a private outpatient treatment center specializing in individual therapy, group therapy, online therapy, and intensive treatment for OCD and related anxiety based conditions.
+The OCD Center of Los Angeles is a private outpatient treatment center specializing in Mindfulness Based CBT for the treatment of OCD and related conditions.
+We have 13 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in Mindfulness Based CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 If you would like more information about Mindfulness Based CBT, or would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.